rrocharoberto/fields-data/README.md

-8) Tests
+8) Regards to Tests

-	8.1) Integration test (create and retrieve fields) are defined in FieldBackendApplicationTests class.
+	8.1) Integration test (only create and retrieve fields) are defined in `FieldBackendApplicationTests` class.

-	8.2) Unit test of weather history service is defined in WeatherServiceTests class.
+	8.2) Only unit test of weather history service is defined in `WeatherServiceTests` class.

-	8.3) Unit test uses Mockito to mock FieldDAO and WeatherServiceDataRetriever.
-Methods mocked findById(...), doCreatePolygon(...) and doRetrieveHistoricalWeather(...).
+	8.3) Unit test uses Mockito to mock `FieldDAO` and `WeatherServiceDataRetriever`.
+Methods mocked `findById(...)`, `doCreatePolygon(...)` and `doRetrieveHistoricalWeather(...)`.

-	8.4) Integration test uses in memory database configured in `field-backend/src/test/resources/application.properties` file.
+	8.4) Integration test uses H2 in memory database configured in `field-backend/src/test/resources/application.properties` file.